Statement of Need

 This educational activity was planned and produced in accordance with the ACCME Standards for Integrity and Independence in Accredited Continuing Education.
 Recommendations involving clinical medicine in a continuing medical education (CME/CE) activity must be based on evidence that is accepted within the profession of medicine as adequate justification for their indications and contraindications in the care of patients.
 All scientific research referred to, reported, or used in CME/CE in support or justification of a patient care recommendation must conform to the generally accepted standards of experimental design, data collection, and analysis.

 This CME/CE activity might describe the off-label, investigational, or experimental use of medications and/or devices that may exceed their FDA-approved labeling.
 Physicians should consult the current manufacturers’ prescribing information for these products.
-ACHL and The University of Chicago requires the speaker to disclose that a product is not labeled for the use under discussion.
+Rush University Medical Center and ACHL require the speaker to disclose that a product is not labeled for the use under discussion.

-Discussion of scientific information on unapproved uses (SIUU), off-label, investigational, or experimental drug/device use: None
+Discussion of scientific information on unapproved uses (SIUU), off-label, investigational, or experimental drug/device use: nerandomilast, BMS-986278, inhaled treprostinil, TTI-101, deupirfenidone, and HZN-825.

 Acknowledgement